strongjz/aws-container-devsecops/content/setup/tools.md

 `cd ~/environment/aws-container-devsecops/content/setup/tools.files/`

-Start the install with this command `sudo bash ./tools-install.sh`
+Start the installation with this command `sudo bash ./tools-install.sh`

 {{%expand "Expand here is what it looks like in its entirety" %}}
 ```bash